 (D) No person who has been convicted of or pleaded guilty to an offense listed in paragraph (C) of this rule shall be considered for adoptive placement or be an adult resident of the prospective adoptive parent's household unless the PCSA, PCPA or PNA finds and documents that person has met all of the following conditions:

 (1) Where the offense was a misdemeanor, or would have been a misdemeanor if conviction had occurred under the current criminal code, at least three years have elapsed from the date the person was fully discharged from any imprisonment or probation arising from the conviction.
-A person who has had his record of misdemeanor conviction sealed by a court pursuant to section 2953.32 of the Revised Code shall be considered to have met this condition.

 (2) Where the offense was a felony, at least ten years have elapsed since the person was fully discharged from imprisonment or probation.
 If a person has a felony conviction for spousal abuse, rape, sexual assault, or homicide, the home shall not be approved.

 (3) The victim of the offense was not one of the following: